Top Attractions in Manchester

 The Imperial War Museum is a family of five museums: IWM London; IWM North in Trafford, Greater Manchester; IWM Duxford near Cambridge; the Churchill War Rooms in Whitehall, London; and the historic ship HMS Belfast, moored in the Pool of London on the River Thames.

-Piccadilly Gardens is a welcoming green space in Manchester city centre and is situated at one end of Market Street on the edge of the Northern Quarter.
+This welcoming green space in Manchester city centre is situated at one end of Market Street on the edge of the Northern Quarter.
 Piccadilly runs eastwards from the end of Market Street to a point where London Road begins: to the south of this are the gardens and paved areas.